Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/extend/approach.md

 ## Responsive

-Boosted's responsive styles are built to be responsive, an approach that's often referred to as _mobile-first_.
+OUDS Web's responsive styles are built to be responsive, an approach that's often referred to as _mobile-first_.
 We use this term in our docs and largely agree with it, but at times it can be too broad.
-While not every component _must_ be entirely responsive in Boosted, this responsive approach is about reducing CSS overrides by pushing you to add styles as the viewport becomes larger.
+While not every component _must_ be entirely responsive in OUDS Web, this responsive approach is about reducing CSS overrides by pushing you to add styles as the viewport becomes larger.

-Across Boosted, you'll see this most clearly in our media queries.
+Across OUDS Web, you'll see this most clearly in our media queries.
 In most cases, we use `min-width` queries that begin to apply at a specific breakpoint and carry up through the higher breakpoints.
 For example, a `.d-none` applies from `min-width: 0` to infinity.
 On the other hand, a `.d-md-none` applies from the medium breakpoint and up.

 At times we'll use `max-width` when a component's inherent complexity requires it.
 At times, these overrides are functionally and mentally clearer to implement and support than rewriting core functionality from our components.
 We strive to limit this approach, but will use it from time to time.